|

 14) Use a GPS pet tracker

 We always worry about our dogs wandering off during camping trips.
-A GPS pet tracker attached to your dog’s collar gives you peace of mind and helps you find them quickly if they get lost.
+A GPS pet tracker attached to your dog’s collar gives you peace of mind and helps find them quickly if they get lost.

+We recommend using GPS trackers, especially when camping with small dogs.
 Their size makes them harder to spot in wooded areas, and they can slip away quietly without notice.

+Make sure to test the tracker before your trip and keep it fully charged.
 We always bring a backup battery or charging method since GPS trackers use power continuously.

-Pick a GPS tracker that works well in areas with limited connectivity.
+Cell service might be spotty in remote camping areas.
+Pick a GPS tracker that works well in areas with limited connectivity—some models have offline tracking features that are perfect for backcountry camping.

 Tractive GPS Tracker for Dogs

-$49.99 $19.99
+$49.99 $34.90

 Waterproof, GPS Location & Smart Pet Activity Tracker, Unlimited Range, Works with Any Collar (White)